All posts

 Then the Black Market explodes.

 All nine shopkeepers hurl themselves into the air and start firing their shotguns in random directions.
 They kill the tribesman.
 They kill two other tribesmen.
 They kill frogs, pitchers, snails.
 One kills the slave he was selling, another kills his own dog.
-Two of them throw themselves to their deaths in the excitement.
+Two of them throw themselves to their deaths in the fury.
 Four of them throw themselves into a pit, where their bursts of buckshot cut each other to ribbons.

 Shopkeepers don’t know, much less understand, who stole from them or damaged their store.
 Any crime, of any kind, is cause for an indiscriminate rampage that kills everything in line of sight, and a lot more besides.
 When that happens in the Black Market, there’s a term for it.
 It’s the shopstorm.